SprintWithCarlos/sprintwithcarlos.github.io/blog/etl-python.md

 ## Optional: Scheduling the ETL Process with Cron Jobs
 Instead of triggering the code every 24 hours we can automate this step.
-In this particular case we have use the schedule library, so while the program is running it will trigger each day at 00:00.
+In this particular case we used the schedule library, so while the program is running it will trigger each day at 00:00.
 Details in the code.